-- 1. Reviews information - Determines key issues to explore in initial meeting with Social Worker - Checks school records if accessible - Accesses referral information in CARE database

-- 2. Within 24 hours of receiving the referral, the Community Partner will contact the assigned Social Worker by telephone identifying that they have received the referral. - 3.
+- 1. Reviews information - Determines key issues to explore in initial meeting with Social Worker - Checks school records if accessible - Accesses referral information in CARE database - 2.
+Once the referral is received, the Community Partner will contact the assigned Social Worker by telephone identifying that they have received the referral within a reasonable amount of time, as agreed upon by both parties. - 3.
 With Social Worker, conducts face-to-face assessment in the family's home, Social Worker assessing for risk and safety issues and Community Partner assessing for service needs. - Introduces self and clarifies reason for the visit - Reviews the referral information with the family - Includes all family members and others living in the home in the discussion whenever possible - Engages family in assessment process using observation and interviewing skills to gather information - If there are risk issues, Social Worker will advise the Community Partner that the referral has become a Path 3 and Differential Response is no longer appropriate - 4.
 If the family is not at home, a second joint home visit will be attempted - 5.
-If the Social Worker is closing the referral the Community Partner will: - One phone call to the family - One letter to the family - 6.
+If the Social Worker is closing the referral the Community Partner at minimum will: - One phone call to the family - One letter to the family - 6.
 If there is no contact the Community Partner will complete the assessment tool and enter the closing summary into the database - 7.
 If family is contacted but declines family meeting, Community Partner inputs information into database and closes the case.